 A white counter top with a bowl of cannabis and a plate of butter describing the ingredients used to make cannabutter

-• Cannabis flowers: Use your desired amount of cannabis, ranging from 3.5 grams to 1 ounce.
+• Dried cannabis buds, trim, sugar leaves or kief: Use your desired amount of cannabis, ranging from 3.5 grams to 1 ounce.
 Check out the flower-to-oil ratio guide if you need help deciding how much to use.
-Next, select your preference for THCCBD, or CBG-dominant flowers.
-You can purchase from your local dispensary or my online shop here.
+Next, select your preference for THCCBD, or CBG dominant flowers.
+You can purchase from my online shop.

 Depending on the flower you use, with this method, you can create: